 Laurent Montpetit

-Since joining the Faculty of Medicine's School of Pharmaceutical Sciences in 2023 as a Clinical Professor, Dr. Laurent Montpetit has quickly distinguished himself through his exceptional commitment to teaching and pedagogical innovation.
+Since joining the Faculty of Medicine's School of Pharmaceutical Sciences in 2023 as a Clinical Professor, Dr. Montpetit has quickly distinguished himself through his exceptional commitment to teaching and pedagogical innovation.

 He played a pivotal role in developing the new PharmD program, particularly as the course leader for "Pharmacien et le réseau de la santé" and "Consultation de première ligne I." His innovative teaching methods include integrating advanced technologies, such as the CORE ELM longitudinal skills monitoring tool, which he implemented in collaboration with his colleagues.